-For our month-long trip to Thailand with a 10-month old and a 3 year old, I was desperate for practical information on travelling to Asia.
+For our month-long trip to Thailand with a baby (10-months old) and a toddler (3 years old), I was desperate for practical information on travelling to Asia.
 Thailand is a really family-friendly destination and it was a brilliant adventure, but not the easiest travelling we’ve ever done with kids so young.
-So, for families planning a trip to Thailand, I’ve collated these handy nuggets of knowledge we picked up along the way…
+So, for families planning a trip to Thailand, I’ve collated these handy tips for travelling in Thailand with a baby and a toddler that we picked up along the way…

 *Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 While clicking these links won’t cost you any extra money, they will help us keep this site up and running!

 Packing for Thailand with a baby and a toddler